sorenvind/sorenvind-hugo/content/fixed/home.md

 I'm a [full-stack software engineer]({{< ref "fixed/portfolio.md" >}}) from Copenhagen, Denmark with a [PhD in Computer Science]({{< ref "fixed/academia.md" >}}) (Algorithms & Data Structures research) from the Technical University of Denmark.

 You can get me excited about almost all areas of computer science, in particular algorithms, architecture, distributed systems and security.
 I'm curious and love to create.
-I like challenges and excel at solving complex problems in simple ways.
+I like challenges and excel at solving complex problems in simple ways, preferably in a small team.

 <p class="handwritten">Søren</p>